Powered by RND

 About STAGES with Peter Eyers

-STAGES is the podcast that accesses a variety of people whose professional life is about connecting with an audience.
-A host of creative artists and practitioners reflect on their career, their process and what matters – to them.
+STAGES is the podcast that accesses a variety of professional life connecting with an audience.
+A host of creative artists reflect on their career, their process and what matters – to them.
 Some have made the arts a lifetime pursuit, some explain how their career became a happy accident … but all describe the challenges and demands – and ultimately celebrate why there’s no business like show business!
 STAGES talks to talent from front of house and backstage - directors, designers, drag artists and doormen … performers, producers and publicists ... teachers, technicians and talent!
 Whatever stages it takes to engage and affect an audience – or whatever it takes to carve out a career in the arts – we’ll examine it in STAGES.
 STAGES is the recipient of the Best New Podcaster Award at The Australian Podcast Awards in 2019.

 Podcast website